A starter guide to bookkeeping for small businesses

 6. Choose suitable software

-You may not need specialist bookkeeping software – it can be done with Microsoft Excel or its freeware equivalents.
-However, as your needs expands you may want a more specialist package.
-Ask your accountant what software they recommend.
+You may not need specialist bookkeeping software as it might be done with Microsoft Excel or its freeware equivalents.

 7. Produce monthly reports